dhp-toolkit/dhp-toolkit.github.io/_posts/2010-03-07-tutorial-github.md

 **Step-by-Step Fix**
 1. Give GitHub Actions Permission to Publish
-* On your forked repository page, click Settings (top of the page)
+* On your project repository page on GitHub, click Settings (top of the page)
 * In the left menu, click Actions → General
 * Scroll down to the section called Workflow permissions
 * Select ```Read and write permissions```.
 Also check the box that says **“Allow GitHub Actions to create and approve pull requests”** (if you see it)